DanteLore/dantelore/content/posts/data-engineering-in-real-time.md

 Kafka has, for a long time now, been the worlds greatest data integration tool.&nbsp; It was just a scalable commit log; a queue of things which supported ordering and multiple producers and consumers.&nbsp; It was incredibly reliable and popular, exactly because of its simplicity.

 With the addition of Kafka Streams and KSQL, Kafka has grown to become a fully fledged streaming data platform, which provides us with a solution to our events to models problem,  out of the box.
-You can watch Jay Kreps, one of the original authors of Kafka, talking about this [here](https://www.confluent.io/kafka-summit-SF18/apache-kafka-and-event-oriented-architecture).
+You can watch Jay Kreps, one of the original authors of Kafka, talking about this <a href="https://www.confluent.io/kafka-summit-SF18/apache-kafka-and-event-oriented-architecture">here</a>.

 In part 2 I'll walk through how I investigated these cool new features and show a demo based on a Beer Festival...